truenas/documentation/content/en/docs/truecommand/users/alerts.md

 ---
-title: "TrueCommand Alerting"
+title: "Viewing and Configuring Alerts"
-linkTitle: "Viewing and Configuring Alerts"
+linkTitle: "Alert System"
-description: "How to manage alerts in TrueCommand and configure services to send alerts beyond the TrueCommand interface"
+description: "How to manage alerts and configure services to send alerts beyond the TrueCommand interface."
 ---

 TrueCommand alerts provide visual warnings for monitored systems that require attention.